juzaweb/multitheme/README.md

 ## About
-Add base Repositories to your project
+Multi theme for Laravel

 ## License

-The TA TMS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).